pure-symbols/pure.lexicals/README.md

 # *pure project* 🧫

 ~~~
-🧫 study pure fp at where even it is not exist yet . 🧬
+🧫 implement all by nothing but only lexical closure . 🧬
 ~~~

 This is a theoretical verification in *Functional Programming* studies.